-Franklin County commissioner walks out of meeting during mask protest
+WA commissioner walks out of meeting during mask protest

 Peck pointed out the protest could invalidate any decision the commissioners made.
 Before he left, he pointed out that the Legislature refused to address the governor’s emergency powers during the most recent session.

-“Whether you like the governor, personally I’m not a fan, it is very clear that the state Legislature, including Rep. [Brad] Klippert standing here, voted 99% yes, both parties, to give him that power,” Peck said.
+“Whether you like the governor, personally I’m not a fan, it is very clear that the state Legislature, including Rep. (Brad) Klippert standing here, voted 99 percent yes, both parties, to give him that power,” Peck said.
 “He’s exercising the power that the Legislature, of our representative republic, gave him.”